hapax/hapax.github.io/research.md

 I work on string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
-This is the crazy-sounding (but extremely well-tested) proposition quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in *d* dimensions.
+This is the crazy-sounding (but extremely well-tested) proposition that quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in *d* dimensions.
-For instance, a 3D black hole can be described by a 2D simulation on a quantum computer!
+For instance, a 3D black hole can be simulated on a 2D quantum computer!

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png" width="50%" />
 	</div>
 	</figure>

-The *d*-dimensional quantum theories are called *conformal field theories*, which roughly means they look the same when you zoom in or out.
-At the moment, I'm thinking about various aspects of *boundary conformal field theories (BCFTs)*.
+At the moment, I'm thinking about what happens when you slice the *d*-dimensional quantum theory in half.
-These are regular conformal field theories which have been sliced in half.
-It seems like the gravitation saddles they describe are also sliced in half.
+It seems like this slices the saddle-shaped space in half in an controllable way.
-With some sleight of hand, we can slice a *wormhole* in half, and use BCFTs to describe the inside of a black hole!
+With some sleight of hand, we can even slice a *wormhole* in half, and use sliced quantum computers to describe the inside of a black hole!

 #### Papers and presentations